vuejs/language-tools/README.md

 ## Note

-> Syntax highlighting is base on [vue-syntax-highlight](https://github.com/vuejs/vue-syntax-highlight)
+> Syntax highlighting is based on [vue-syntax-highlight](https://github.com/vuejs/vue-syntax-highlight)

-> If rename location include both .ts and .vue files.
-Please perform the rename operation in the .vue file, otherwise the rename location in the .vue cannot be found correctly.
+> If your rename location includes both a .ts and a .vue file.
+Please perform the rename operation on the .vue file, otherwise the rename location in the .vue wouldn't be found.

 > Click `<template>` tag to use pug convert tool.

-> Currently support languages:
+> Currently supported languages:
 > - template: html, pug
 > - script: js, ts, jsx, tsx
 > - style: css, scss